 1 – Go to the Timeline page of the fake Facebook account.

-2 – Hover your mouse over the “Friends” button, then click Report/Block.
+2 – Hover your mouse over the button labeled with 3 dots (it’s located beside the Message button), then click Report.

 4 – Select Report XXXXX’s account.